ministryofjustice/cloud-platform/docs/HOWTO-workflow.md

 6) Open the `ministryofjustice/cloud-platform` project board.
 7) Click on the blue `Add Issue` button at the top of the page.
 8) Add a brief, descriptive title.
+5) Add some details about your issue.
 9) Pick the repo where the issue/ticket should be created--if you aren't sure which repo, ask the Product or Delivery Manager.
 10) Select the column where the ticket should start:
     * `Inbox` is for as-yet-unestimated featrue work and should be **mostly** in priority order;
     * `Support To Do` for incoming support requests;
     * `To Do` for items to go into the current sprint or in one of the next two or three sprints.
 These should be kept in priority order.
 11) Associate the ticket with a label or milestone as required (both are optional.
 12) Save.

+## Working on a ticket

+1) Click on the person icon in the top-right-hand corner of the ticket.
+2) Assign yourself.
+3) Move the ticket to `To Do`.
+4) Do the thing!
+5) Create a Pull Request.
+   * The ticket should have the main details of the job.
+   * The Pull Request should contain an executive summary of this in its description.
+6) Drop a link to the Pull Request into the `cloud-platform` slack channel and request someone reviews it.
+7) If no one picks it up within an hour or two, ping it again, or ask someone to do it directly.
+8) If changes are requested, either:
+   1) Make those changes and ask the same person to review the PR again.
+   1) Convince them the changes don't need to be made.
+   1) Ask them to approve and add their requested changes as new tickets/issues.
+9) On GitHub, when your PR is approved and all QA steps have passed:
+   1) `Squash and Merge` your branch to master.
+   2) `Delete Branch`
+10) Move your ticket to done.

 ## Getting a quick estimate online